 Psychology is the scientific study of the human mind and behaviour.
 The mind is the most complex machine on Earth; it is the source of all our thoughts and behaviours.
 If you are passionate about understanding how and why people think and behave in a certain way, then this subject will appeal to you.

-We are studying the AQA course, which is assessed in three two-hour examinations.
-Students need to have a flexible approach, as the Linear A Level sees them applying knowledge from across the course and the two years of study to each of the three papers.
-Questions vary from multiple choice and short-answer questions to answers requiring extended writing.
-Some questions require students to apply their knowledge to scenarios.
-The three papers are briefly outlined below:
+Students need to have a flexible approach, as the Linear A Level sees them applying knowledge from across the course to each of the three papers.
+Questions vary from short answer questions but a significant amount of the marks are attributed to essay writing.
+Many questions require students to apply their knowledge to scenarios.

 Further Career Options

 Career options are varied; there are many specific options for applied professional psychological careers such as Sports Psychology, Clinical, and Educational, Forensic, etc. Of course, the subject also contains many transferable skills applying to Law, Advertising, Media, Teaching, Public services and Business.